 What does the Office of fair trading do?

 The Office of Fair Trading is the regulatory body for all marketplaces in Queensland and aims to create a safe and fair environment for all consumers.
 This is no different in real estate and Thomson says it’s necessary to keep consumers safe in this industry.

 “Our responsibilities for the real estate industry primarily involve ensuring that only appropriately qualified people get a licence and enter the industry.
 We also aim to ensure that those in the industry meet conduct and trust account requirements,” she says.

 “As we know, the real estate industry deals with consumers who are making really important choices about the most valuable asset they will buy in their lifetime and it’s critical they are well served by these licensed individuals.”

-In addition to licensing, the OFT monitors agents to see how they are conducting their business.
+In addition to licensing, the Office of Fair Trading monitors agents to see how they are conducting their business.
 This monitoring process involves a lot more than responding to complaints, conducting investigations and taking enforcement actions.

 The OFT also offers its services to the industry by providing education services about the relevant laws so real estate professionals have all the resources they need to do the right thing.

 “OFT staff do a great job of providing information and advice to the real estate industry and to others who are impacted by these businesses through our social channels, newsletters and website,” says Thomson.